THE WHITE PAPER: SCIE¶

 5. CONCLUSION¶

-SCIE is offered as a unifying model because it imposes a single architecture that can, in principle, satisfy the dossier’s four recurring boundary classes:
+SCIE functions as the dossier’s unifying model because it imposes a single architecture that satisfies the four recurring boundary classes:

 - Energy: a non-closed budget implied when $(W_c \gg U_g) $ under the audit's comminution assumptions.